lunarc/lunarc_docs/docs/getting_started/gfxlauncher.md

 ## Job Launcher

 GfxLauncher has a very minimal user interface for the user to specify the requested time the application is needed, any specific resources required (GPU, CPU) and the project charged when running the application.
-Two examples for the main user interface is described in the following figures.
+Two examples for the main user interface are described in the following figures, the first for a standard interactive package and the second for an interactive terminal that can be used to start arbitrary graphical applications from the command line.
 ![sample screen](../images/gfxlauncher_main_jupyter.png "GfxLauncher main user interface for a jupyter lab")

 ![sample screen](../images/gfxlauncher_main_terminal.png "GfxLauncher main user interface for a terminal")

+Most common IDEs can be found in a drop-down menu that appears when you hover over `Applications - <Language>` for your language of choice, but more niche packages may be listed under a subject-matter field instead, like `Applications - Engineering`.
+If you don't see the program you want to run interactively listed under any other `Applications` sub-menus, you may still be able to launch it via the **Interactive Terminal** (CPU only) under `Applications - General`, or the **Accelerated Terminal** (GPU support) under `Applications - Visualization`.
+Both terminals allow users to easily start graphical applications on the command line.
+For more information on the usage of these terminals, refer to [the manual page on interactive node access.](https://lunarc-documentation.readthedocs.io/en/latest/manual/manual_interactive/#two-ways-of-interactive-computing)

 You can make the following selections: